|

 John Wayne Gacy sez:

-"These clowns will treat you just like you were in my own home!"
+"These clowns will treat you just as if you were in my own home!"

 goes to